VishalDeep1377/Time-Series-Analysis/README.md

 ---

 ## 📄 License
-Specify your license here (e.g., MIT, Apache 2.0)
+MIT

 ---

 ## 📬 Contact
-For questions, issues, or collaboration, open an issue or contact [your.email@domain.com].
+For questions, issues, or collaboration, open an issue or contact [vishalyep1022@gmail.com].